Saint-Fall/pokered-de-151/README.md

 - Bugfixes and tweaks regarding Pokémon types and matchups
   - Ghost is now super effective against Psychic as in later generations (before Psychic was immune to Ghost)
   - Ice is now not very effective against Fire as in later generations (before Fire was neutral to Ice)
-  - all Fly type Pokémon can learn HM Fly
+  - All Fly type Pokémon can learn HM Fly

 - Bugfixes regarding battles and moves
   - Focus Energy actually works as intended now (multiplies critical hit rate by 4 instead of dividing it by 4)